smazzin/elevateheating/content/ductless-mini-split-installations.md

 # Heat and Cool Your Home for Less

-### INSTALL A DUCTLESS MINI-SPLIT SYSTEM IN NORTH PLAINS, OR
+### INSTALL A DUCTLESS MINI-SPLIT SYSTEM IN BEAVERTON, OR AND SURROUNDING AREAS

 If you have an older home, there’s a strong chance that there’s no ductwork.
 We can make your life easier by installing a ductless mini-split system.
 We provide mini-split installations for clients in and around the North Plains, Oregon general area.